Putting 3D Spatially Sparse Networks on a Diet: Experiment

 \subsection{Implementation detail}

-We train all our networks for $60K$ iterations with an initial learning rate $0.1$, $2cm$ voxelization, and batch size 8 on both datasets.
+We train all our networks for $60K$ iterations with an initial learning rate $0.1$, $2cm$ voxelization, and batch size 8 on the indoor datasets.
 After the baseline networks are converged, we apply our iterative pruning with $i_{\mathrm{train}}=60K$ total training iteration, and $N_{\mathrm{prune}}=10$ pruning and fine-tuning sequences with $i_\mathrm{prune}=2K$ fine-tuning iterations between the consecutive pruning sequences for all experiments.
+5cm voxelization and $i_\mathrm{train}=120K$ is used for outdoor semantic segmentation experiments.
+For SPVCNN and SPVNAS~\cite{tan2019efficientnet}, we used the pretrained networks officially provided by the authors.
 All the experiments are evaluated on an NVIDIA Titan RTX and Intel Xeon Gold 5220R.